my0373/therecklessengineer.co.uk/src/posts/a-simple-post.md

 ---
-title: What camera should I buy ?
-metaTitle: What camera should I buy
+title: An open letter to a new photographer.
+metaTitle: An open letter to a new photographer
+metaDesc: An open letter to a new photographer.
 date: 2019-06-18
 tags:
   - photography
   - what camera should I buy
+  - An open letter to a new photographer
-  - opinion
+  - beginner photographer
 ---
-If you are asking this question, please, please read this before you start asking on forums or Facebook.
-Much of this is my opinion, but this question is very unlikley to give you what you are looking for.
-Hopefully this post will help you understand what you need to be asking, and why.
-I should explain, i'm writing this as a kind of penance for any bad answers i've given in the past, and to help others learn from my many (often expensive) mistakes.\
 \
-As an avid hobby photographer, I get asked this question a lot.
-It's a sensible question to anyone that is new to photography, but the answer is never straight forward.
+If you have made it to this site, please, please read this before you take any advice on the internet too seriously. \
+This post is not intended to tell you what camera to buy, or how to do X like a pro.
+I just want to help you to ask the right questions and help you on your way.
+Much of this is my opinion, but based on my own mistakes and things i've learned.

+# Why ?

+\
+One of the main reasons i've chosen to write this, is partly for my own family should they become excited in photography, but also as a kind of penance for bad answers i've given others in the past, and to help others learn from my many (often expensive) mistakes.

+I have a niece that is just starting out in the world of photography, and I can already see she has the same excitement I do for the world around her.
+If bothing else, I want her to have somewhere to start with what I consider an honest (by honest, it's my opinion) on the pitfalls of photography at present. **Lilly** - This is meant for you :)

+## Context

+\
+I am just an average hobby photographer.
+It's not my main job, and not something i'd ever consider as a living.
+Mainly becuase I know that "having" to do photography to pay the bills would undermine my reasons for taking it up in the first place.
+Just for context, I suffer from anxiety and it's very hard to be stressed when you are stood on top of a Welsh mountain with just a camera and coffee flask for company.\
+\
+Another reason i've chosen photography is that my enthisasm for nature and making art (that very often only I love) from the amazing world around us.
+As someone that never bothered to learn to draw or paint, the camera is my paintbrush and usually a reflection on what excites me at a particular time.
+It could be asunrise, a sunset or even just a jumping spider that is watching me eat my breakfast :)

 This is a valid point, but an important distinction need sot be made.
 When starting in photography there are 5 thing that really matter.
 I'll break these down as we go through the post.